chrisalee27-dotcom/IT-Security-Labs/Ticket-006-Suspicious-Port-Investigation/README.md

 # Findings

-The investigation determined that the Windows Defender Firewall was filtering inbound scan attempts.
+The investigation determined that the Windows Defender Firewall was responsible for filtering inbound port scan attempts.

 Key observations:

-• Ports initially appeared filtered
+• Initial Nmap scan showed ports as **filtered**
-• Disabling the firewall exposed the open services
+• Disabling the firewall allowed the scan to identify services
-• The host firewall was responsible for the filtered scan results
+• Ports **135, 139, and 445** were confirmed open on the Windows host

+These ports are commonly associated with **Windows RPC and SMB services**.

 ---

 # Skills Demonstrated

-• Network scanning with Nmap
+• Network scanning using Nmap
+• Identifying filtered vs open ports
 • Firewall troubleshooting
-• Identifying filtered vs open ports
-• Host-based security analysis
+• Host security configuration analysis

 ---

 # Conclusion

-The investigation confirmed that the Windows Defender Firewall was preventing Nmap from identifying open services on the host.
-After disabling the firewall, the scan revealed that the ports were open and accessible within the lab network.
+The investigation confirmed that the Windows Defender Firewall was preventing the initial Nmap scan from identifying open services.
+After disabling the firewall, the scan revealed that several Windows service ports were accessible within the lab network.